TeeNsinTimes/MPD/HW1/README.md

 Each folder contains

 1. string.c - the (modified) string.c file
-2. *.OBJDUMP - used for tracing
+2. *.objdump - used for tracing
 3. *.ebf - the binary file send into Aquila
 4. *.txt - the output of Dhrystone running on Tera Term
 5. *.csv - the iladata saved after captured